someguynamedjosh/nodespeak/design/language.md

 ```rust
 Int result = ftoi(expensive(itof(40)));
 ```
-Now that the overview is complete, it's time to look at exactly how waveguide decides to inflate values:
+Now that the overview is complete, it's time to look at exactly how nodespeak decides to inflate values:

 ### Inflation Rules